szeiger/ornate/doc/src/index.md

 ## Running

 This is still experimental.
 No released versions have been published yet and the launcher is not configurable.
-You can run `com.novocode.mdoc.Main` and it will load `./doc/mdoc.conf`.
+You can run `com.novocode.ornate.Main` and it will load `./doc/ornate.conf`.
 All further configuration is done through the config file.

 ## Terminology